apache/nuttx/configs/dk-tm4c129x/README.txt

-       link status and gracefully take the network down when the link is lost (for example, if the cable is disconnected) and bring the network back up when the link becomes available again (for example, if the cable is reconnected.
+       link status and gracefully take the network down when the link is lost (for example, if the cable is disconnected) and bring the network back up when the link becomes available again (for example, if the cable is reconnected).
 The paragraph "Network Monitor" above for additional information.

     5. I2C6 and support for the on-board TMP-100 temperature sensor are